nathanielltaylor/trend-map/README.md

 - [ ] Visualized on heatmaps*

 ##### Original Icon Design Credits
-trend by Daouna Jeong from the Noun Project trend by Ryo Sato from the Noun Project. hashtag by juan manjarrez from the Noun Project hashtag by matthew hall from the Noun Project.
-Location by Creative Stall from the Noun Project.
+"trend" by Daouna Jeong from the Noun Project.
+"trend" by Ryo Sato from the Noun Project. "hashtag" by juan manjarrez from the Noun Project.
-Target by luc vega from the Noun Project
+"hashtag" by matthew hall from the Noun Project.
+"Location" by Creative Stall from the Noun Project.
+"Target" by luc vega from the Noun Project.